superiorlati/LifeLens-/README.md

 An AI powered habit coaching app and emotional pet companion designed to make self-improvement joyful.
 Utilising mental health and personalised responses this app aims to combat negative feelings.

 ## Inspiration
-I’ve always been fascinated by how technology can feel.
-As someone with ADHD, I’ve tried dozens of habit apps that promised structure but left me feeling disconnected; like I was just checking boxes for a robot.
+I have always been fascinated by how technology can feel.
+As someone with ADHD, I have tried dozens of habit apps that promised structure but left me feeling disconnected, like I was just checking boxes for a robot.
 I wanted something that felt alive.
-That’s how LifeLens was born; an AI-powered habit coach and emotional pet companion that turns discipline into something warm, joyful, and human.
+That is how LifeLens was born: an AI-powered habit coach and emotional pet companion that turns discipline into something warm, joyful, and human.

 ## What it does
 LifeLens helps users build better habits through emotion and empathy.
-It predicts which habits you might struggle with, offers personalized feedback based on your emotional persona, and celebrates progress with your virtual pet - whose mood and environment change with your actions.
-It’s like if Duolingo, a life coach, and a mental wellness buddy all merged into one playful app.
+It predicts which habits you might struggle with, offers personalized feedback based on your emotional persona, and celebrates progress with your virtual pet, whose mood and environment change with your actions.
+It combines behavioral science with emotional intelligence to create a deeply personal experience.
+LifeLens is like if Duolingo, a life coach, and a mental wellness companion all merged into one app.

+But LifeLens goes further.
+It uses a Personalized Continuous Emotional Model that learns from your tone, habits, and reflections to adapt its coaching style in real time.
+The Adaptive Micro-Task Composer breaks big goals into small, manageable steps based on your current energy level.
+A Multimodal Habit Predictor identifies when you are likely to fall behind and offers preemptive, context-aware support.
+Together, these features make LifeLens feel truly alive.

 ## How we built it
-I built LifeLens’s front end in React, creating a smooth, color-shifting interface that reflects mood and progress.
-The coach logic connects to an AI-assisted prediction model through a backend API, learning from user patterns and offering targeted feedback.
-I designed the pet system using emoji “companions” that react in real time, building emotional engagement through visuals and microinteractions.
-Every line of code, from the background color transitions to the persona-based tone system, was meant to feel intentional - not rushed.
+I built LifeLens’s front end using React, creating a smooth, color-shifting interface that visually represents mood and progress.
+The AI logic connects to a prediction model that learns from user data to provide tailored feedback and encouragement.
+The pet system is designed using expressive emoji companions that react instantly to your behavior, creating emotional feedback loops that help users stay motivated.
+Every design choice, from soft pastels to rounded typography, was made to create a sense of calm and care.

+I also implemented a persona-based tone system that changes how the AI communicates, depending on whether the user prefers an encouraging, analytical, or challenging style.
+Each of these systems works together to make LifeLens feel emotionally aware rather than mechanical.

 ## Challenges we ran into
-This project definitely tested me.
-I ran into countless small but painful bugs; missing curly braces, mismatched imports, and one stubborn API call that refused to cooperate.
-Even just getting the app to launch correctly was a challenge at first.
-But the hardest part wasn’t fixing syntax — it was learning how to bring everything I’d ever learned about coding, design, and psychology together into one cohesive, functioning prototype.
-Seeing it finally run, with everything connected and alive, was the most rewarding moment of all.
+Building LifeLens was not easy.
+I encountered countless small but time-consuming bugs, from missing imports to broken asynchronous calls.
+At one point, habits would not even save properly, and debugging that took hours.
+But the hardest part was not the syntax; it was bringing everything I had ever learned about coding, design, and psychology together into one cohesive, functioning prototype.
+Making it all run smoothly while feeling emotionally responsive tested every skill I had.
+Seeing it finally come to life felt amazing.

-## Accomplishments that we’re proud of
+## Accomplishments that we are proud of
-LifeLens actually works; it doesn’t just track habits, it responds emotionally.
-Seeing the pet change mood and the app background shift based on my progress was an incredible moment.
-I’m proud that it feels like something alive, something comforting.
-And I’m proud that I built most of it by blending code, design, psychology, and AI to create something that genuinely supports people like me.
+LifeLens actually works.
+It does not just track habits; it responds to them.
+When your pet’s mood shifts, your background color changes, and your AI coach adapts its tone, it feels like the app truly understands you.
+I am proud that LifeLens feels alive and comforting.
+It blends code, design, psychology, and AI into a single experience that can genuinely support people like me who struggle to stay motivated or emotionally connected to routine.

 ## What we learned
-I learned how powerful emotional design is.
-That people don’t just need productivity tools; they need connection.
-I also learned how to integrate AI in ways that support human emotion, not replace it.
-On the technical side, I improved at handling asynchronous calls in React and learned to design clean, intuitive UX that communicates mood.
-But the biggest lesson was personal; that coding for something you are passionate about really is the best thing for someone
+I learned that emotional design can be more powerful than pure productivity.
+People do not just need systems to manage habits; they need empathy and connection.
+I also learned how to use AI responsibly to support emotional well-being, rather than replace it.
+On the technical side, I improved my ability to manage React states, handle asynchronous data flow, and build dynamic, intuitive UI systems.
+The biggest lesson, though, was that passion truly transforms code into something meaningful.
+Building LifeLens reminded me that technology can feel human if you design it with empathy.

-## What’s next for LifeLens
+## What is next for LifeLens
-There’s so much room to grow!
-I want to add animated pet sprites for a stronger emotional bond, customizable accessories for monetization, and smart notifications that feel caring instead of pushy.
-I also want to support multilingual coaching so LifeLens can reach users around the world.
-Long-term, I see LifeLens as part of a bigger mental wellness ecosystem; helping schools, workplaces, and individuals find emotional balance through technology that cares.
+There is so much potential ahead.
+I want to add animated pet sprites that move and emote, creating a deeper bond between user and companion.
+Custom accessories and virtual rewards will add personalization and monetization options.
+Smart notifications will feel gentle and personal rather than pushy.

+I plan to expand the AI features even further with the Personalized Continuous Emotional Model, Adaptive Micro-Task Composer, and Explainable AI Coaching that tells users exactly why certain nudges appear.
+I also aim to add multilingual coaching to make LifeLens accessible worldwide.

+Long-term, LifeLens will grow into a full emotional wellness ecosystem that supports schools, workplaces, and therapy programs.
+It will include Habit Co-ops where small groups can support one another, Adaptive Soundscapes that match mood and focus, and Automated Journaling that turns daily reflections into insight summaries.

+LifeLens will continue to evolve until every user can have an AI companion that learns, grows, and cares alongside them.
+The goal is simple but powerful: to make emotional wellness feel human again.

 ## ![IMG_7614](https://github.com/user-attachments/assets/bab6ab0d-84c8-4f14-95a1-acdd97ca80bf)
 <img width="1722" height="988" alt="Screenshot 2025-10-27 030309" src="https://github.com/user-attachments/assets/ad34224f-9de0-4cb8-8587-ca061cb4e9ac" />